-Nancy McWilliams teaches at Rutgers University’s Graduate School of Applied & Professional Psychology and has a private practice in Lambertville, NJ.
+Nancy McWilliams is Visiting Professor Emerita at Rutgers University’s Graduate School of Applied & Professional Psychology and has a private practice in Lambertville, NJ.
 She is author of Psychoanalytic Diagnosis (1994; rev. ed.
-2011), Psychoanalytic Case Formulation (1999), Psychoanalytic Psychotherapy (2004), and the forthcoming Psychoanalytic Supervision (2021). all with Guilford Presss.
+2011), Psychoanalytic Case Formulation (1999), Psychoanalytic Psychotherapy (2004), and Psychoanalytic Supervision (2021), all with Guilford Press.
 She has edited or contributed to several other books, and is Associate Editor of the Psychodynamic Diagnostic Manual (2006, Lingiardi & McWilliams, 2017).
 She is a former president of the Division of Psychoanalysis (39) of the American Psychological Association and is on the editorial board of Psychoanalytic Psychology.
 A graduate of the National Psychological Association for Psychoanalysis, Dr. McWilliams is also affiliated with the Center for Psychotherapy and Psychoanalysis of New Jersey.
 She is on the Board of Trustees of the Austen Riggs Center in Stockbridge, MA.

 Areas of Specialty